Reclaim disk space by archiving files

 1. Mount the volume on which the archive depot’s files are stored.

-2. If you want Helix Core Server to retain the metadataClosed The data stored by Helix Core Server that describes the files in the depot, the current state of client workspaces, protections, users, labels, and branches.
+2. If you want Helix Core Server to retain the metadataClosed The data stored by Helix Core Server that describes the file revisions in the depot, where they get their content from (see lazy copy), and the current state of client workspaces, protections, groups, users, labels, streams, and branches.
 Metadata is stored in the server database and is separate from the archive files that users submit. of the files you are going to purge, see the -p option of the p4 archive command.

 3. Use p4 archive -p to purge files.